Fonzi Thornton

-Alfonso "Fonzi" Thornton is a U.S. songwriter/producer and vocal contractor.
+Alfonso "Fonzi" Thornton is an American vocalist, songwriter, producer and vocal contractor.
 In a career spanning 40 years, Thornton has sung backing vocals for top artists across many genres of music.
 His vocal credits can be found on the recordings of Aretha Franklin, Luther Vandross, Mick Jagger, Bryan Ferry, Roxy Music, Chic, Diana Ross, Garth Brooks, Ray Charles, Mariah Carey, Steely Dan, David Bowie, Robert Palmer, Patti LaBelle, Al Jarreau, Michael Jackson, Celine Dion, Phoebe Snow, Scritti Politti, Bette Midler, Lady Gaga and many others.
 In 2008, Thornton joined the musical entourage of Aretha Franklin as backing vocalist and vocal contractor and continued to accompany her in concert, on recordings and TV until her death in 2018.

 Early career

-Born in East Harlem, New York, in his early teens,Alfonso {Fonzi} joined neighborhood vocal group, Shades of Jade and befriended a young Luther Vandross.
+Born in East Harlem, New York, in his early teens, Alfonso {Fonzi} joined neighborhood vocal group, Shades of Jade and befriended a young Luther Vandross.
 Thornton and Vandross became soloists with Listen My Brother, the Apollo Theater’s 16 member artist development workshop and sang on camera during the second season of the children's show Sesame Street.

 Later, Thornton gained a following on the NYC night club circuit with his band and self-titled vocal trio Fonzi.
 He and his group (renamed F360) toured England with Candi Staton and The Stylistics, then appeared with heavyweight Joe Frazier in a Miller Lite commercial.

 1970-present

 Chic

-In the late 1970s, approached by producers, Bernard Edwards and Nile Rodgers, Thornton joined the Chic organization as male vocalist on six albums and national concert tours.
+In the late 1970s, approached by producers Bernard Edwards and Nile Rodgers, Thornton joined the Chic organization as male vocalist on six albums and national concert tours.
 He can be heard on many of Chic's original recordings including "Good Times" and "My Forbidden Lover" from their 1979 Risqué.
 Thornton also appeared as the soloist on "You Can't Do It Alone" on Real People (1980).

 After Chic disbanded in the early 1980s, Rodgers and Edwards continued to use the distinct backing vocals of Thornton on chart topping productions for artists like Mick Jagger, Diana Ross, David Bowie, The Power Station and Robert Palmer.
 In 2010, Nile Rodgers included remixes of "I Work For A Living" and "I'll Change My Game" (from Thornton's unreleased 1980 album produced by Rodgers and Edwards) on the Chic box set, Savoir Faire, released in France on Warner Bros.
 Most recently, Thornton provided backing vocals on Chic's 2015 release "I'll Be There".

 Luther Vandross

 From 1980 through 1982, Thornton rejoined his childhood friend Luther Vandross as a backup singer for his first two national tours.
 Besides singing on all of Vandross’ gold and platinum recordings, Thornton served as vocal contractor for every album, appeared on numerous TV shows, sat in on the singer's concerts and co-wrote songs on Luther's final four albums.
+In 1986, he sang alongside Vandross, Chaka Khan and others in the background chorus for David Bowie's single "Underground" from the film Labyrinth.